 An overview of the conditions of use regarding our special collection may be found here.

-Unless otherwise stated, the digital copies already available are under the Creative Commons license CC-BY-SA 4.0.
+Unless otherwise stated, the digital copies already available are under the Creative Commons license CC BY-SA 4.0.
 You may reproduce and redistribute this material, modify the material for any purpose, and build upon it, as long as you cite the Bamberg State Library as the source, specify the signature of the document, and use the same license in case of distribution.

 You may request reproductions of special collections items from us.
 We will gladly inform you about the technical options as well as about the costs incurred and the fees for each release.

-Information from the research documentation is available upon request.
 Please inform us about new publications on our collections.
 We welcome any sample copies.